Developmental Delay on an IEP: What Parents Need to Know Before It’s Too Late

 Which category should I choose or ask for?

 I’m a firm believer that the child on paper should match the child in front of you.
-As I profess in my IEP Troubleshooting Course, your first step is to look at your child’s Present Levels section of the IEP.
+As I profess in my IEP advocacy course, your first step is to look at your child’s Present Levels section of the IEP.
 That is the section that drives the IEP goals and services.
 If you don’t not feel that it is accurate or complete, request more or different IEP evaluations.

 Wrapping up, several years ago, I attended a conference and took a session about the new DSM 5.
 It was new then, had just been published.
 But our speaker said something prophetic that I think applies here.
 Something along the lines of “No child should be losing care or services due to these administrative changes.”